kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-protobuf.md

 Unlike JSON, Protobuf encodes data in a compact binary format, making it much smaller and faster to serialize and deserialize.
 It enforces a strict schema, providing type safety and supporting forward and backward compatibility, so you can safely evolve your data structures over time.

 > Protocol Buffers is primarily a specification (or protocol) for serializing structured data, but it comes with multiple components that can make it feel like a library (`protoc` = compiler that generates code based on the spec; Language-specific runtime = library to work with messages)
+>
+> Serialization is the process of turning a data structure into a sequence of bytes that can be transmitted.
+JSON, for example, serializes data as human-readable text.

 ## Installing Protobuf
 To install protobuf, you need to install the protocol compiler (used to compile `.proto` files) and the protobuf runtime for your chosen programming language.